Cerion uva: Description

 Shells of Cerion uva can reach a length of 24 mm.
 This species shows extensive, geographical variations in whorl size.
 The shape of the shell of this species changes very much as they grow.
 In adults, the shells are beehive-shaped, and have an expanded labrum.

 Distribution

-This species is endemic to the islands of Aruba, Curaçao and Bonaire; many populations are quite different in terms of morphology and represent diverse makeup of infraspecific taxa.
+This species is endemic to the islands of Aruba, Curaçao and Bonaire; many populations are quite different in terms of morphology and represent the diverse makeup of infraspecific taxa.

 Infraspecific taxa and type localities

 In 2014, the constituent forms of Cerion uva were reviewed, and included: